tensorpack/tensorpack/docs/tutorial/export.md

     input_names=['some_input_name'],
     output_names=['some_output_name'])

-# ServingExporter(pred_config).export('/path/to/export')
-MobileExporter(pred_config).export('/path/to/mobile_graph.pb', dtype=[tf.uint8])
+ModelExporter(pred_config).export_compact('/path/to/mobile_graph.pb')
 ```

-Additionally, you need to specify the datatyp of your placeholder inputs.
 Again, `examples/basic/export.py` demonstrates the usage of such a frozen/pruned graph.